 This Quarterly Report on Form 10-Q includes forward-looking statements within the meaning of Section 21E of the Securities Exchange Act of 1934, as amended, which we refer to as the Exchange Act.
-For this purpose, any statements contained in this quarterly report regarding the timing for completion of additional safety and product characterization studies of TC-1734 (AZD3480) conducted by AstraZeneca, a decision by AstraZeneca whether to initiate a Phase II clinical trial of TC-1734 (AZD3480) following the completion of the safety and product characterization studies, the progress, timing and scope of our research and development programs and related regulatory filings and clinical trials, our strategy, future operations, financial position, projected future revenues or costs, prospects, plans, expectations and objectives, other than statements of historical fact, are forward-looking statements made under the provisions of The Private Securities Litigation Reform Act of 1995.
+For this purpose, any statements contained in this quarterly report regarding the timing for completion of additional safety and product characterization studies of TC-1734 (AZD3480) conducted by AstraZeneca, a decision by AstraZeneca whether to initiate a Phase II clinical trial of TC-1734 (AZD3480) following the completion of the safety and product characterization studies, our development plans for the treatment combination that we refer to as TRIDMAC, the progress, timing and scope of our research and development programs and related regulatory filings and clinical trials, our strategy, future operations, financial position, projected future revenues or costs, prospects, plans, expectations and objectives, other than statements of historical fact, are forward-looking statements made under the provisions of The Private Securities Litigation Reform Act of 1995.
 In some cases, words such as "may," "will," "could," "would," "should," "expect," "intend," "plan," "anticipate," "believe," "estimate," "predict," "project," "potential," "continue," "ongoing" or other comparable words identify forward-looking statements.
-Actual results, performance or experience may differ materially from those expressed or implied by forward-looking statements as a result of various important factors, including our critical accounting policies and risks and uncertainties relating to: our dependence on the success of our collaboration with AstraZeneca; the amount and timing of resources that AstraZeneca devotes to the conduct of its safety and product characterization studies of TC-1734 (AZD3480) and to any subsequent development of TC-1734 (AZD3480); AstraZeneca's right to terminate our agreement based on the results of the safety and product characterization studies and all other available information with respect to TC-1734 (AZD3480); AstraZeneca's right in the future to terminate the preclinical research collaboration that we and AstraZeneca are currently conducting prior to the end of the planned four-year term; the results of clinical trials with respect to our current and future product candidates in development; the conduct of nonclinical studies and assessments and of clinical trials, including the performance of third parties that we engage to execute the trials and difficulties or delays in the completion of patient enrollment or data analysis; the timing and success of submission, acceptance and approval of regulatory filings; our ability to obtain substantial additional funding; our ability to establish additional strategic collaborations; and our ability to obtain, maintain and enforce patent and other intellectual property protection for our product candidates and discoveries.
+Actual results, performance or experience may differ materially from those expressed or implied by forward-looking statements as a result of various important factors, including our critical accounting policies and risks and uncertainties relating to: our dependence on the success of our collaboration with AstraZeneca; the amount and timing of resources that AstraZeneca devotes to the conduct of its safety and product characterization studies of TC-1734 (AZD3480) and to any subsequent development of TC-1734 (AZD3480); AstraZeneca's right to terminate our agreement based on the results of the safety and product characterization studies and all other available information with respect to TC-1734 (AZD3480); AstraZeneca's right in the future to terminate the preclinical research collaboration that we and AstraZeneca are currently conducting prior to the end of the planned four-year term; the receptivity of applicable regulatory authorities to a treatment combination that includes mecamylamine hydrochloride, which is a racemic compound, as opposed to one of its constituent enantiomers such as TC-5214; the results of clinical trials with respect to our current and future product candidates in development; the conduct of nonclinical studies and assessments and of clinical trials, including the performance of third parties that we engage to execute the trials and difficulties or delays in the completion of patient enrollment or data analysis; the timing and success of submission, acceptance and approval of regulatory filings; our ability to obtain substantial additional funding; our ability to establish additional strategic collaborations; and our ability to obtain, maintain and enforce patent and other intellectual property protection for our product candidates and discoveries.
 These and other risks and uncertainties are described in more detail under the caption "Risk Factors" in Item 1A of Part II of this Quarterly Report on Form 10-Q. As a result of the risks and uncertainties, the results or events indicated by the forward-looking statements may not occur.
 We caution you not to place undue reliance on any forward-looking statement.